-Virginia homeowners facing mortgage delinquency are pursuing modification in the most compressed environment of any state in this series.
-The legal minimum from first notice to foreclosure sale is 14 days.
-In practice the timeline is longer — typically 60 to 90 days — but there is no post-sale redemption period, no upset bid window, and no court oversight that could create additional time.
-The modification must be completed — or a formal postponement obtained from the servicer — before the auction date.
-The only approach that gives the modification process adequate time without depending on a formal postponement is submitting a complete application before the Notice of Sale is ever issued.
+Virginia homeowners facing mortgage delinquency are pursuing modification under one of the most procedurally-distinct frameworks of any state in this series.
+Virginia's foreclosure statutes — codified at Va.
+Code §§ 55.1-320 to 55.1-345 (renumbered October 1, 2019, from the prior § 55-59 through § 55-66.6 numbering) — establish a non-judicial trustee sale framework with a 60-day mailed notice for owner-occupied residential real estate under § 55.1-321 (14 days for non-owner-occupied).
+Combined with § 55.1-322 newspaper publication requirements, Virginia's typical owner-occupied residential foreclosure runs 60 to 90 days from first notice to sale — but there is no post-sale redemption period, no upset bid window, and no state-mandated mediation that could create additional time.
+The modification must be completed — or a formal postponement under § 55.1-321(D) trustee discretion obtained from the servicer — before the auction date.
+The only approach that gives the modification process adequate time without depending on a postponement is submitting a complete 12 C.F.R. § 1024.41 application before the § 55.1-321 Notice of Sale is ever mailed.

 The mathematics of Virginia's timeline create a clear conclusion about when modification applications must be submitted.
 The modification process — document gathering, servicer review, approval decision, and three-month trial period — takes a minimum of four to five months under optimal conditions with a responsive servicer.
 Virginia's typical post-notice timeline is 60 to 90 days.
 A modification application submitted after the Notice of Sale cannot realistically complete in time without a formal postponement.